 - Three-stage surface selector covers hard floors to thick rugs

 - Includes a mini turbo pet tool and other accessories

 - Bright LED headlights on the floorhead and handle

-Despite being an XL vacuum cleaner, the Shark AZ950UKT’s upright/stick hybrid design appears streamlined.
+Despite being an XL vacuum cleaner, we think the Shark AZ950UKT’s upright/stick hybrid design appears streamlined and attractive.
 The upmarket feel is enhanced by the stylish grey and rose gold colour scheme.

 While the styling looks identical to the AZ910UKT, this larger model is intended to tackle dirt in bigger homes.
 It comes with a wider floorhead and a substantial 1.65 litre dust cup, which is the biggest capacity you can get in the powered Lift-Away range.